-- The third game reveals those photos and autographs he claimed he wanted in the first game to show his wife?
+- Conrad Verner worships Shepard to an extreme that in the 2nd game he dresses up as Shepard.
+The third game reveals those photos and autographs he claimed he wanted in the first game to show his wife?
 Yeah, she doesn't actually exist.
-He does have a shrine to Shepard though, but they shouldn't worry, its all done very tastefully.
+He does have a shrine to Shepard though, but they shouldn't worry, it's all done very tastefully.

 - Invoked in the second game, where Shepard's return has lead to an in-universe Broken Base, with much discussion on the extranet between those who are overjoyed, those who are angry, and those who just wonder what it all means?

 - Intentionally played for evil laughs with the Adoring Fan in The Elder Scrolls IV: Oblivion, who starts following you around doing nothing but babble about your greatness after you become the Grand Champion of the Arena.
 The guy was apparently so annoying that players compete with each other in brutality of the ways to kill him (and he always respawns, too).
 Here's an example.